Williamem/UnitConverterApp/docs/plan.md

 ### Home Screen
 - The home screen features a grid layout with large, visually appealing icons representing different conversion categories (e.g., Length, Volume, Temperature).
-- Each category icon is designed with a distinct color and recognizable symbol, making it easy for users to quickly identify their desired conversion type.
+- Each category icon is designed with a recognizable symbol with category name below, making it easy for users to quickly identify their desired conversion type.
 - The layout is responsive, adjusting to different screen sizes while maintaining an aesthetically pleasing arrangement.
 - At the top of the home screen, users can choose from display options:
   1. Show All Categories